Procurement KPI Dashboard

 Total amount of Items Ordered: The total amount of items ordered.
-It should be calculated by eliminating rejected and stock-out items.
+You should calculate by eliminating rejected and stock-out items.

 Ratio of Rejection: The ratio of rejection referred to a faulty component or incorrect products which does not fulfill your requirements.
-This metric is important to track your supplier’s quality standards.
+This metric is important for procurement KPI to track your supplier’s quality standards.

 Quality Score: This ratio is important to decide whether your rejected order is acceptable or not.
 To make this more quantifiable divide your total orders by the number of defective orders.

 Supplier Quality Rating: This metric will be able to give a clear opinion about your satisfaction on your supplier’s quality.